epam/ai-dial-chat-themes/README.md

 # Overview

-The project is an HTTP server hosting themes for chatbot UI web application.
+The project is an HTTP server hosting themes for AI Dial web application.
 A theme is a suite of static resources of images, fonts or set of colors.

 More details about theme customization can be found [here](https://github.com/epam/ai-dial-chat/blob/development/docs/THEME-CUSTOMIZATION.md).